holehouse-lab/ALBATROSS-colab/README.md

 ## How to cite
-If you use either of these notebooks please cite our preprint:
+If you use either of these notebooks, please cite our paper:

-Lotthammer, J. M., Ginell, G. M., Griffith, D., Emenecker, R. J. & Holehouse, A. S. Direct prediction of intrinsically disordered protein conformational properties from sequence. bioRxiv 2023.05.08.539824 (2023). doi:10.1101/2023.05.08.539824
+Lotthammer, J. M\*., Ginell, G. M.\*, Griffith, D.\*, Emenecker, R. J. & Holehouse, A. S. Direct prediction of intrinsically disordered protein conformational properties from sequences.
+Nat.
+Methods (2024). doi:10.1038/s41592-023-02159-5